commonsguy/cwac-netsecurity/README.markdown

 The current version is **0.0.1**.

 Right now, before Android 7.0 ships, version numbers have limited basis in reality.
-Once Android 7.0 ships, though, the version numbers will reflect the AOSP code that the backport is based upon:
+Once Android 7.0 ships and its source code is released, though, the version numbers will reflect the AOSP code that the backport is based upon:

 - Major version = API level of the AOSP code (e.g., 24)